17 Unique Strengths That Give Introverts the Upper Hand

 DMITRY AGEEV

 Introverts can dive deep into tasks without getting distracted by social interactions.
-This ability to concentrate intensely allows them to master skills and complete projects with a level of depth that can be challenging for those who crave constant social engagement.
+Having the ability to concentrate intensely allows them to master skills and complete projects with a level of depth that can be challenging for those who crave constant social engagement.
 Their focus can lead to exceptional expertise in their chosen fields.

 5. They’re thoughtful listeners.